anestisb/android-prepare-vendor/README.md

 * flounder - Nexus 9
 * angler - Nexus 6p

-If you want to contribute to `proprietary-blobs.txt` files, please test against the target device before pull request.
+If you want to contribute to `system-proprietary-blobs.txt` files, please test against the target device before pull request.

 ## Warnings

 * No binary vendor data against supported devices will be maintained in this repo.
 Scripts provide all necessary automation to generate them yourself.
-* No promises on how `proprietary-blobs.txt` lists will be maintained.
+* No promises on how `system-proprietary-blobs.txt` lists will be maintained.
 Feel free to contribute if you detect that something is broken/missing or not required.
 * Host tool binaries are provided for convenience, although with no promises that will be updated.
 Prefer to adjust your env. with upstream versions and keep them updated (specially the SmalliEx).
 * It's your responsibility to flash matching baseband & bootloader images
 * If you experience `already defined` type of errors when AOSP makefiles are included, you have other vendor makefiles that define the same packages (e.g. hammerhead vs bullhead from LGE).
-This issue is because the source of conflicted vendor makefiles didn't bother to wrap them with `ifeq ($(TARGET_DEVICE),<device_model>)`.
+This issue is because the source of conflicted vendor makefiles didn't bother to wrap them with `ifeq ($TARGET_DEVICE),<device_model>)`.
 Wrap conflicting makefiles with device matching clauses to resolve the issue.
 * Some might find a performance overkill to copy across & de-optimize the entire partition, while only a small subset of them is required.
 This will not change since same toolset is used to extract data for other purposes too.
 Feel free to edit them locally at your forks if you want to speed-up the process.

 ## Example